oktadev/okta-blog/_source/_posts/2021-07-14-flask-scim-server.md

 >**Note**: This is just for convenience in testing - NEVER store sensitive credentials in source code.
 More info [here](https://developer.okta.com/books/api-security/api-keys/keep-keys-private/#api-keys-keep-keys-private).

 >Authentication exists to protect your endpoints from unwanted requests.
-In this guide we setup header authorization, but you can also use basic auth or OAuth.
+In this guide we set up header authorization, but you can also use basic auth or OAuth.
 This tutorial doesn't delve too deeply into this aspect of SCIM.

 #### Assign a User
 Under the **Assignments** tab, click **Assign** -> **Assign to People**.
 I assigned user **obi-wan.kenobi@iamciam.dev**.
 Here is a look at the requests and responses from Okta to my SCIM server: